 Studying at university comes with a new set of responsibilities.
 Aside from the expectations around study, dealing with finance is often a major concern for first-year students.
 There are fees and costs like books to organise and pay for at the right time, there may be government loan schemes to navigate and then there’s a social life to fund.

 This can be a stressful time, not only finding the funds but also perhaps managing a budget for the first time.

 You can help by sharing your own budgeting tips and encouraging your child to keep a record of their outgoings so they can ‘balance the books’.
 You should also encourage them to research and apply for any scholarships they’re eligible for.
-CSU and partners provide millions of dollars a year to students to help meet the costs of study – and students can often apply for more than one.
+Charles Sturt and partners provide millions of dollars a year to students to help meet the costs of study – and students can often apply for more than one.